bookofproofs/bookofproofs.github.io/_sources/history/17th-century/brouncker.md

 * Brouncker was one of those who signed a Declaration acknowledging Monck's rights.
 * Brouncker stood in the new parliamentary elections and was elected as Member for Westbury in 1660.
 * On Wednesday 28 November 1660 Brouncker was one of a dozen scientists at a meeting in Gresham College which constituted their Society for the Promoting of Physico-Mathematical Experimental Learning which they declared would promote experimental philosophy.
-* Brouncker's father had been vice-chamberlain to Charles when he was Prince of Wales and so Brouncker was well known to the new King who soon repaid him for his loyal support.
 * In 1662 the King appointed Brouncker as Chancellor to Queen Anne and Keeper of the Great Seal.
 * Brouncker worked hard for the Society ensuring that it was active.
 * The Royal Charter which was passed by the Great Seal on 15 July 1662 created the Royal Society of London and the Royal Charter nominated Brouncker as its first President.
 * Given the quality of the founder members of the Society, it might be considered slightly strange that Brouncker, certainly not the most eminent academically, was made President.
 * Well certainly Brouncker was on the best terms with the King and this must have been a major factor, but there were other reasons.
-* Brouncker was a man of independent means, and he was also unmarried, so he had time to devote to the Society which most others would not have had.
 * Again nobody could have been more enthusiastic in promoting the aims of the Society than Brouncker so he was a good choice.
 * Brouncker now took on a number of roles.
 * One of Brouncker's interests was in ships and he built, to his own design, a yacht for King Charles II.